ClementNerma/Rave/docs/books/hybrid.md

 Because of the program not being able to decide on the template to infer, an error is thrown because of template ambiguity.
 Be aware of that!

+Side note : in templated classes, `self` and `this` refer to their respective classes with all their templates.
+For example, if we make a new variable typed with `KindOfDict<string, int>`, the `self` type in `KindOfDict` would be `KindOfDict<string, int>`.
+If we provide templates following `self`, it will overwrite them (like `self<string, u32>`).
+Though, it is not possible to overwrite using the `this` type, as we cannot know what templates the child class accept.

 ### Optional templates

 Many native functions use optional templates.
 They work exactly like optional arguments for functions: